atsukotominaga/music-teaching/README.md

     + Rmd for generating an instruction sheet

 - material
-    + Photoshop files for stimuli
+    + Photoshop files for experimental stimuli (images)

 ## Project
 ### Title